robswc/docker-essential-aliases/README.md

 ### Linux

+Currently, only Linux is supported.
+If you would like to see support for other platforms, please [open an issue](https://github.com/robswc/docker-essential-aliases/issues/new).
+I'm 99% sure it will work on Mac tho!

 ```bash
 # Download the latest release via github api
 curl -s https://api.github.com/repos/robswc/docker-essential-aliases/releases/latest | grep "browser_download_url.*dea" | cut -d : -f 2,3 | tr -d \" | wget -qi -